10 Expository Essay Examples

 Once you've crafted a complete essay, you must take time to revise and edit it thoroughly.
 This step requires a lot of care and attention and should not be rushed.
 Your essay should maintain a consistent tone, whether formal or conversational, depending on the assignment requirements.
 So, ensure you take time to go over it.

-Check for grammar, punctuation, spelling, and style mistakes that could detract from the readability.
+Check for grammar, punctuation, spelling, and style mistakes that could detract from its readability.
 This includes proper use of commas, semicolons, and other punctuation marks, as well as correct spelling and grammar usage.

 After proofreading, you may need to make revisions to improve your essay's overall readability and correctness.
 This could involve rephrasing sentences for clarity, restructuring paragraphs for better coherence, adding transitions between ideas for smoother flow, or correcting factual errors or inconsistencies.